Tsz Ho Wong

 Background

-Tsz Ho Wong is currently a Ph.D. student in East Asian Studies at the University of Edinburgh.
-He earned a B.A. from the University of Hong Kong and a M.Sc. from the London School of Economics and Political Science.
-He is particularly interested in the history of modern East Asia, with a focus on economic history, intellectual history and histories of science and technology in Japan and China from the mid-nineteenth century to the early Cold War.
-He has great passion in applying digital tools in his research.
-His work has been published by Routledge (forthcoming in 2023), the Center for Malaysian Chinese Studies and the Webster Review of International History.
-He has organised a postgraduate conference at LSE in June 2022 and has presented at the conferences organised by the University of Oxford, the British Postgraduate Network for Chinese Studies, Virginia Tech, Temple University, York University, Ashoka University, Nanyang Technological University, the Education University of Hong Kong and the Hongkong Young Historian Institute in the last three years.
-Currently, he is working on the patterns of the capital and power elites’ networks of the wartime Japanese Empire, and the life of a sinicised Mongolian female writer Liang Yen (梁琰, a.k.a Margaret Yang Briggs, born as Yang Chiao-Chu 楊巧珠).
-For more information, please visit his personal website (brianthwong.com).
+Tsz Ho Wong is a Ph.D.
+Candidate in East Asian Studies and a CDCS Training Fellow at the University of Edinburgh.
+He received his B.A. and M.Sc. from the University of Hong Kong and the London School of Economics and Political Science respectively.
+He is particularly interested in the history of modern East Asia, with a focus on economic, financial, and business history.
+He is passionate about using digital tools (Gephi, QGIS, and Google Earth) in his research.
+He has organised a postgraduate conference at LSE in June 2022, and has presented at the conferences organised by the University of Oxford, the British Postgraduate Network for Chinese Studies, Virginia Tech, Temple University, York University, Ashoka University, Nanyang Technological University, University of Oslo, the Education University of Hong Kong, and the Hongkong Young Historian Institute in the last four years.
+His current research explores the networks of capital and power elites in the wartime Japanese Empire, and the use of private capital to fuel imperial ambitions.

 Qualifications